Michael-Warner/Time-Series-Airports/README.md

 # Time Series Airport Traffic Prediction:    Charles de Gaulle Airport

 ## Purpose:
-This project was used to show how to use time series in order to predict future events based on pervious patterns and events.
+This project was used to show how to use time series in order to predict future events based on previous patterns and events.

 ![Charles de Gaulle Airport](https://github.com/Zexes9/Time-Series/blob/main/Graphics/ParijsCharlesdeGaulleAirport-400x292.jpg)